-Dr. Benson served as the Director of Transitions of Long Island, a post-acute neuro-rehabilitation program of the Northwell Health System from 1998-2008, and is currently employed as an Associate Vice President of Clinical Services at Paradigm, a national catastrophic care management company.
-Dr. Benson also offers care planning/resource facilitation consultations for persons with neurological injuries/illnesses and their families on Long Island.
+Dr. Benson served as the Director of Transitions of Long Island, a post-acute neuro-rehabilitation program of the Northwell Health System from 1998-2008, and is currently employed as Vice President of Clinical Solutions at Paradigm, a national catastrophic care management company.
+Dr. Benson also offers care planning/resource facilitation consultations for persons with neurological injuries/illnesses and their families.

 Paul Livanos is a multi-instrumentalist with a background in classical guitar and composition.
 He plays a variety of instruments including guitar, mandolin, ukulele, sitar, bass guitar, harmonica, piano, and drums.
 Paul co-leads the Music Group with Nick Kellar.
 Together they have a blast working with members to open up their minds by listening to new artists and various genres of music.
 Occasionally they break out the instruments and everyone joins in for a group jam.
 If you are interested in learning more about the world of music then this is the group for you.